Studying Missiology

 Missions information and facts

-Click hereBeing a good missions mobilizer means you must have a grasp of the facts and of information.
+Click hereBeing a good missions mobilizer means you must have a grasp of the facts and information.
 Being able to pray intelligently means you must know what is going on. [ more ]

 "While looking at your website, I have been very impressed with both the volume of information and the thoroughness with which you explore missions." -- Jack L., Arkansas, USA

-Adoniram Judson's son wrote that his dad -- pioneer missionary to what is now called Myanmar -- was an ideal missionary because of his "scholarly tastes, affectionate disposition, and fervent piety."
+Adoniram Judson's son wrote that his dad -- a pioneer missionary to what is now called Myanmar -- was an ideal missionary because of his "scholarly tastes, affectionate disposition, and fervent piety."
 That's a good combination.
 Here's a longer listing:

 1. The ideal graduate of a missiology mission program would be an individual of deep spirituality.
 Keyword: "Faithfulness"

-2. The person would be both curious and humble in his or her approach to cultures as well possessing as a desire to interact with people very different from him or her.
+2. The person would be both curious and humble in his or her approach to cultures as wellas possessing a desire to interact with people very different from him or her.
 Key thought: "Willingness to study and adapt"

 3. There would be an understanding of and an eagerness to work with contextualization issues.
 Keyword: "Discernment"